LNYN-1508/data-exploration-with-SQL/pizza_runners_exploration_pgsql/README.md

 ## Clean customer_orders data:

 - With this table, the only dirty elements are the inappropriate 'null' values.
-Therefore, I will replace all of them
+Therefore, I will replace all of them with 'NULL'

 ** **
     SELECT * FROM customer_orders